Shootings and shock value: Hoodies, PSA use similar tactics

 It is also worth questioning whether a lavishly produced video spot was the best way to deliver Sandy Hook Promise’s message, said Pace University marketing professor Larry Chiagouris, pointing out the nonprofit sells clothing, too.

 Sandy Hook Promise’s tweet of the ad leads to a website where users can make donations.
-Thunberg draws a distinction between its financial motives and Bstroy’s, saying her group seeks to prevent violence by empowering children — not increase awareness of a clothing line in a crowded market.
+Thunberg draws a distinction between its financial motives and Bstroy’s, saying her group seeks to prevent violence by empowering children — not increase awareness of a clothing line in an oversaturated market.

 “That is exploitation and serves no good to anyone except Bstroy,” Thunberg said.
 “Profiting from the tragedy of others is not acceptable.”